bmakarand2009/AngularJS-Samples/README.md

 $location - Angular provides this service which  Exposes the current url in the browser <br>
             address bar, so you can watch,observe and change the URL. <br>
-            e.g $location.path("/") will redirect the users back to home page
+            e.g $location.path("/").replace() will redirect the users back to home page .replace() bascially delete the history part of it

+ngResource Module - ngResource module allows to communite with REST Services. you need to declare it as a dependency on the ngController so e.g angular.module('Contacts',['ngResource'], also ngresource does not come as a part and parcel of angular,<br>
+so need to import it    angular-resource.js